influxdata/influxdb/logger/style_guide.md

 remedy the situation _and_ the system may not continue operating properly in the near future without remedying the situation.**

-An example of what may qualify as a warning is the `max-values-per-tag` setting.
-If the server starts to approach the maximum number of values, the server may stop being able to function properly when it reaches the maximum number.

 An example of what does not qualify as a warning is the `log-queries-after` setting.
 While the message is "warning" that a query was running for a long period of time, it is not clearly actionable and